Multiplication of 0-1 matrices via clustering: Introduction

 \subsection{Techniques}

 All our main deterministic results rely on the classical, simple $2$-approximation algorithm for the $k$-center clustering problem (farthest-point clustering) due to Gonzalez \cite{Gon85}, whose properties are summarized in Fact \ref{fact: gon} below.
 Our results also rely on the idea of updating the inner product of two vectors $a$ and $b$ in $\{0,1\}^q$ over the Boolean or an arithmetic semi-ring to that of two vectors $a'$ and $b'$ in $\{0,1\}^q$, in time roughly proportional to $\mathrm{ham}(a,a')+\mathrm{ham}(b,b')$.
 The idea has been used in \cite{AC11,BL,FJLL18,GL03}.
-As in some of the aforementioned articles, we combine it with a traversal of an approximate minimum spanning tree of the rows or columns of an input matrix in the Hamming space $\{0,1\}^q$, where $q$ is the length of the rows or columns (see Lemma \ref{lem: mmst}).
+As in some of the aforementioned articles, in case of our alternative deterministic algorithm for 0-1 matrix multiplication, we combine it with a traversal of an approximate minimum spanning tree of the rows or columns of an input matrix in the Hamming space $\{0,1\}^q$, where $q$ is the length of the rows or columns (see Lemma \ref{lem: mmst}).